Net payer countries push back on EU budget plans

 Already a member?

-For the first post-Brexit EU budget, Michel proposes 1.074 percent of EU's gross national income, over a trillion euros, which in actual payments amounts to 1.06 percent of EU GNI.
+For the first post-Brexit EU budget, Michel proposed 1.074 percent of the EU's gross national income (GNI), over a trillion euros, which, in terms of actual payments, amounted to 1.06 percent of EU GNI.

-It is still higher than the one percent demanded by Germany, the Netherlands, Denmark, Sweden and Austria, all net payers to the EU budget, which will lack an annual €12bn because the UK has left the bloc.
+It is still higher than the one percent demanded by Germany, the Netherlands, Denmark, Sweden, and Austria - all net payers to the EU budget, which now has an annual hole of €12bn because the UK left the bloc.

-Writing on behalf of the Netherlands, Denmark and Sweden inan op-ed in the Financial Times , Austria's prime minister Sebastian Kurz argued that a smaller EU requires a smaller budget.
+Writing on behalf of the Netherlands, Denmark, and Sweden in an op-ed in the Financial Times , Austria's prime minister Sebastian Kurz argued that a smaller EU required a smaller budget.

 "Now that we have a smaller union of 27 member states, we simply have to cut our coat according to our cloth.
 The responsible approach in this situation is to prioritise in the interest of our taxpayers," Kurz wrote.